POVME/POVME3/README.md

 Within this directory, unzip `basic_example_volume_trajectory.pdb.gz` and open with [VMD](http://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD).

 This file is a volumetric trajectory, which is a series of `.pdb` frames representing the shape of the binding pocket in each snapshot.
 If you load this along with the original snapshots, you will be able to visualize the binding pocket trajectory.

-## Using VMD

-Open VMD

-File, new molecule

-Browse, basic_example, output, volumetric_trajectory.pdb

-load

-load files for new molecule

-browse, basic_example, `4NSS.pdb`

-(`4NSS.pdb` is protein input file, but pocket volumes dont make sense unless you see them overlayed on the protein.)

-load

-Press play on bottom right to see it go.

-### Additional

-You probably want to turn the speed down

-Show the protein as a "NewCartoon"

-- graphics > representations > Drawing Method > NewCartoon
-- Apply

-Show binding pocket as spheres

-- graphics > representations
-- select `basic_example_volume_trajectory.pdb` from selected molecule
-- drawing method > vdw
-- apply

 ## Dependencies